 - AbacusLaw - AbacusLaw is a good fit for firms that want an all-in-one solution with access to a private cloud server and desktop software.

-- ActionStep - ActionStep is a good fit for firms looking for a customizable workflow process to manage your practice.
-It’s also great for highly organized document management and full accounting.
-However, it’s probably not a good fit if you’re looking for a very basic practice management software.
-More About ActionStep ActionStep is a robust practice management system […]
+- ActionStep - ActionStep is a good fit for firms looking for a customizable workflow process.
+It’s also good for highly organized document management and full accounting.

 - Amicus Attorney - Amicus Attorney is a good fit for firms that need a wide range of functions and features to manage their practice.